Updated: 7 November 2018

 - A Victorian Naturalist, Beatrix Potter’s Drawings from the Armitt Collection by Eileen Jay, Mary Noble & Anne Stevenson Hobbs.
 7/10 A magnificent book featuring impressive scientific illustrations of fungi by Beatrix Potter.
 Her cute animal stories are only the tip of her amazing talents as an artist.
 Finished 29 January 2018, 192 pages.

 - Demonsouled by Jonathan Miller.
 5/10 I felt like a light read over the weekend and picked this up free in the Kindle store.
 It fitted the purpose, not especially well written but not bad and the storyline was interesting enough to keep me reading.
-Finished 4 February 2018 (Kindle edition).
+Finished 4 February 2018, 303 pages (Kindle edition).

 - My Life with Bob: Flawed Heroine Keeps Book of Books, Plot Ensues by Pamela Paul.
 8/10 I loved this book.
 It is effectively a story about the love of reading and contained numerous reader idiosyncrasies that I could identify with.
 Finished 18 February 2018, 256 pages (Kindle edition).